-The use of Community Development Block Grant (CDBG) funds have been utilized in a variety of ways throughout the consortium to meet the needs of Nassau County's low to moderate income population.
+The use of Community Development Block Grant (CDBG) program funds have been utilized in a variety of ways throughout the consortium to meet the needs of Nassau County's low to moderate income population.
 Creating affordable housing continues to be the utmost priority for both rental and homeownership housing.
 Affordable housing projects undertaken during the program year took place in Hempstead Village, Manhasset, New Cassel - Westbury, Port Washington, Roosevelt, Seaford and Valley Stream.
-During the program year a total of fifty-nine (59) units of rental housing was rehabilitation, eleven (11) units of rental housing was newly constructed and twelve (12) units of homeownership housing was newly constructed, and a total of thirteen (13) households attained homeownership via the Nassau County Downpayment Assistance Program (DPA).
+During the program year a total of 59 units of rental housing was rehabilitated, 11 units of rental housing was newly constructed, 12 units of homeownership housing was newly constructed, and a total of 16 households attained homeownership via the Nassau County Downpayment Assistance Program (DPA).
 Nassau County is committed to providing affordable housing opportunities to low income residents.
-Nassau County has been actively seeking out housing projects in High Opportunity Areas (HOA') and will direct resources necessary to accomplish this goal.
+Nassau County has been actively seeking out housing projects in High Opportunity Areas (HOA's) and will direct resources necessary to accomplish this goal.
 There are many obstacles to overcome, but OHCD will continue to work with consortium members, non-profits, and developers.

 Through Nassau County's residential rehabilitation program, NC OHCD outreaches to low/mod income homeowners in need of weatherization and other health and safety repairs to their homes.
 Typically, upgrades include: windows, roofs, boilers, doors, and siding as well as handicapped accessibility improvements.
 Without these improvements, many homeowners would not be able to remain in their homes.
-During the program year, nineteen (19) consortium members allocated all or a portion of their CDBG funds to the residential rehabilitation program.
+During the program year, 19 consortium members allocated all or a portion of their CDBG funds to the residential rehabilitation program.
 Nassau County's housing goals over the five-year consolidated reporting period (2015-2019) call for the rehabilitation of 500 single-family homeowner units.
-During the second year of the consolidated reporting period, Nassau County rehabilitated ninetynine (99) homes many of them occupied by the elderly and/or handicapped.
+During the second year of the consolidated reporting period, Nassau County rehabilitated 99 homes many of them occupied by the elderly and/or handicapped.

 Another priority that was addressed with the use of CDBG funds are Public facilities and infrastructure improvements.
 These are important factors in sustaining communities and ensuring the safety and well-being of residents.
 Investing in infrastructure provides long-term economic benefit to low and moderate-income communities.
 Nassau County continues to implement its "Complete Streets Policy" Legislation.
 This Legislation supports roadway design features that "accommodate and facilitate convenient access and mobility by all users, including current and projected users, particularly pedestrians, bicyclists and individuals of all ages and abilities".
 Currently, a complete streets project is in ready for construction in the Village of Lynbrook, addressing some dangerous intersections near the High School.
-Other PF&I projects include renovation of senior centers, youth centers, neighborhood facilities, child care centers, tree planting, park and playground improvements, sewer installation, street and sidewalk replacements, flood and drainage improvements, and handicapped accessibility improvements.